 After several discussions at Council meetings about the suggested components of an effective yet flexible Statewide evaluation system, the Council endorsed two separate frameworks and definitions that accompany those frameworks (below).
 The first framework lays out graphically the components of a model for teacher evaluation in Maryland.
 The framework has at its core a professional development component.
 It includes four qualitative measures (planning and preparation; instruction; classroom environment; and professional responsibilities).
 The framework also allows for the inclusion of other local priorities in addition to the four qualitative measures to take into account other areas for which LEAs wish to hold teachers responsible.
 This component of the evaluation is 50%.
 The other 50% is the student growth component.
 It provides for consideration of complexity factors (see definition below) recognized by the LEA.
 The framework yields a decision-making process based on performance standards.
-Once again, professional development is included, with the caveat that such professional development is important for all teachers, not just those who are rated ineffective.
-Continuous improvement is the key to sustainable change.
+Once again, professional development is included, with the caveat that such professional development is the key to sustainable change.